honeyguppy/wonde-technical-test/README.md

 ### Frontend

 - The frontend will be implemented using Vue.js and TailwindCSS.
-- The user will be able to select a day of the week from a dropdown menu.
+- The user will be able to select a date from a dropdown menu.
 - The user will be able to an employee from a dropdown menu.
 - When a day or employee is selected, the list of students in classes for that day and employee will be updated.
 - Time values will be converted to browser local timezone.